AstrobioMike/AstrobioMike.github.io/stamps2018/unix_intro.md

 {% include _unix_toc.html %}

 > **Things covered here**
-*  Why familiarity with the command line is important
+*  Why familiarity with the command line is valuable
 *  Running commands and general syntax
 *  File-system structure and how to navigate
 *  Viewing, creating, and manipulating "plain-text" documents
 *  Pipes and redirectors
 *  Intro to wildcards

+> **Most importantly, none of this is about memorization.
+It sounds counterintuitive but the details aren't important.
+If you understand the foundational rules and concepts, then you are equipped to figure out whatever you need to do whenever you need to do it!**

 <br>